Suske1956/Boodschappenlijst/Notes.md

 #### Attributes
 - none
 #### Methods
-- menu: starts other methods, sets database name
+- menu: starts other methods, sets database name, returns to main menu
 - list tables: give a list of all table names
 - reset database: remove and regenerate all tables in the database.
 ### Class: ProductMaintenance